Cookbook

 Do not use any regular expression group inside Application.staticdirectory()’s pattern parameter.

-from yhttp import validate
+from yhttp.core import guard

 @app.route()